sbslee/fuc/docs/cli.rst

      --bed PATH    BED file.
      --dbsnp PATH  VCF file from dbSNP.
      --thread INT  Number of threads to use (default: 1).
-     --batch INT   Batch size used for the GenomicsDBImport command.
-This argument controls the number of samples for which readers are open at once and therefore provides a way to minimize memory consumption.
-The size of 0 (default) means no batching (i.e. readers for all samples will be opened at once).
+     --batch INT   Batch size used for GenomicsDBImport (default: 0).
+This controls the number of samples for which readers are open at once and therefore provides a way to minimize memory consumption.
+The size of 0 means no batching (i.e. readers for all samples will be opened at once).
      --job TEXT    Job submission ID for SGE.
      --force       Overwrite the output directory if it already exists.
      --keep        Keep temporary files.